w3c/wai-tutorials/source/navigation/styling.html.erb.md

   - 1.4.1
 wcag_techniques:
   - G14
+  - G128
   - G182
   - G183
-  - ARIA5
-  - ARIA6
 ---

 There are no definitive rules on how a navigation should look like, but a few design patterns have emerged on how and where main navigations appear on the page and how they are styled.

 While in-text links usually need an underline so that people with low vision or color blindness can distinguish them from the surrounding text, this is not needed for links in navigations _if the navigation menu can be clearly identified_.
-If icons or images are used in links, an alternative text should be provided according to the [Images Tutorial](/images/functional.html).
+If icons or images are used in links, an appropriate alternative text should be provided.
+See [Images Tutorial](/images/functional.html) for further advice.

-## Horizontal Menu
+## Horizontal menu

-If a navigation has just a few items that fit into one row on a screen, a horizontal menu bar may be used to display the links, see the example below.
+If a navigation has so few items that they can fit in one row on the screen, a horizontal menu bar may be used to display the links.
 Such menu bars are usually positioned on the top of the page.
-While usually a compact way to display a navigation, horizontal space can be limited if users use small-screen devices or increase the font size.
+While this is a compact way to display a navigation, horizontal space can be limited if users use small-screen devices or increase the font size.

 {::nomarkdown}
 <%= sample_start %>